 The court will often order the parties to exchange further writs before scheduling a hearing, in order to narrow down the proceedings to only the disputed issues.
+Moreover, the court orders preliminary hearings during which the most important aspects of the case are introduced and organisation of the trial is planned.
 At a later stage, witnesses will be heard, and the opinion of experts will be ordered (if required).
 The first instance proceedings are rarely closed within three months (save for judgments by default) and can take from six months to two years, largely depending on the complexity of each case and the involvement of the parties.
 Each first instance judgment can be appealed, but the second instance proceedings are usually shorter and are often concluded after the first hearing.
 Depending on the court of appeal, these proceedings will usually take no more than a few months.